Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

+SmartAsset.com maintains strict editorial integrity.
 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
-This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.
+This page contains links to SmartAsset’s financial advisor matching tool, in which SmartAsset is compensated for lead referrals, which may or may not match you with the firm mentioned in this review or its financial professionals.

 Destination Wealth Management Background

 Destination Wealth Management has been in the financial advisory and investment management business since 1996.
 CEO Michael Yoshikami is the founder of the firm and remains its principal shareholder to this day.
-Yoshikami has a 35-year history in both investment management and financial planning and leads both of firm’s teams in these fields.
+Yoshikami has a 40-year history in both investment management and financial planning and leads both of the firm's teams in these fields.

 What Types of Clients Does Destination Wealth Management Accept?